 Exercises that involve increasing the speed of movements are beneficial for individuals with Parkinson's disease (PD) and have the potential to reduce bradykinesia and improve mobility.
 High-speed bodyweight resistance training is a treatment that involves increasing speed considered accessible and viable as it can be performed at any time and place, including at home.
 This treatment has already shown benefits in the elderly individuals, however no studies were found in individuals with PD.
 Therefore, the primary aim of this study will be to investigate the effects of home-based and remotely supervised high-speed bodyweight resistance training in reducing bradykinesia in individuals with PD.
 The secondary aim will be to investigate the effects of home-based and remotely supervised high-speed bodyweight resistance training in improving mobility, muscle power, dynamic balance, and quality of life in this population.
 A randomized controlled trial will be carried out with concealed allocation, blinded assessments, and intention-to-treat analysis.
 Altogether, 46 individuals with PD (age ≥ 50 years old, who are bradykinetics and sedentary or insufficiently active will be included.
 Participants will be randomly assigned to either an experimental group (high-speed bodyweight resistance training) or a control group (bodyweight intervention, usual speed).
 Both groups will perform a home-based and remotely supervised intervention, consisting of 60-min individual sessions, three times per week over 12 weeks, with a trained physiotherapist.
-Primary outcomes are bradykinesia of the lower limbs and mobility.
-Secondary outcomes are muscle power, dynamic balance, and quality of life.
-Between-group differences will be measured by two-way repeated measures ANOVA, considering the baseline, post-training, and 4-week follow-up.
+Primary outcomes is bradykinesia of the lower limbs.
+Secondary outcomes are mobility, muscle power, dynamic balance, and quality of life.
 The findings of this trial have the potential to provide important insights regarding the effects of high-speed bodyweight resistance training in reducing bradykinesia and improving mobility in individuals with PD.
 High-speed bodyweight resistance training does not use any type of external resistance and can be performed anywhere and at any time.
 In addition, it can be performed at home through telemonitoring, reducing time and costs of transport, making it quite feasible and accessible for individuals from different social and economic backgrounds which increases the feasibility of reproducing their findings in clinical practice.

 The sample size calculation was performed considering the primary outcome measures bradykinesia (assessed using items 3.8, 3.9, 3.10, and 3.14 of the motor examination of the MDS-UPDRS) based on data provided by previous similar randomized controlled trial.
 The effect size for bradykinesia was derived from a previous study.
 In that study, the groups showed a difference in means of -2.3 (treatment effect), using a standard deviation of 2.5, a significance level (α) of 5% and a power of 0.80, a sample size of 40 participants are required.
 Assuming a dropout rate of 15%, a total of 46 participants will be recruited (23 per group).
-All statistical analyses will be performed by an independent examiner, blinded to the group allocation.
-All data analyses will be performed using SPSS for Windows (SPSS, Chicago, IL, USA).
-Descriptive statistics will be calculated for all outcomes.
-The effects of the interventions will be analyzed from the collected data using intention-to-treat.
-For dropouts, data from the last available assessment will be used for missed sessions.
-Two-way ANOVA with repeated measures will be used to evaluate the differences between groups, considering the time factor (pre-intervention, post-intervention, and follow-up), followed by post hoc test selected based on final sample size and in the assumption of equal of variance.
-If necessary, a similar nonparametric test will be used.
+All statistical analyses will be performed by an independent examiner blinded to group allocation using the SPSS for Windows (SPSS, Chicago, IL, USA).
+Baseline characteristics will be summarized by treatment group using descriptive statistics.
+Means (standard deviation \[SD\]) or median (interquartile range \[IQR\]) will be used for continuous variables according to previous analysis of normality distribution (Shapiro-Wilk test).
+Frequency (percentage) will be used for categorical variables.
+All analyses will follow the intention-to-treat principle, including all randomized participants in the groups to which they were originally allocated.
+The primary outcome will be bradykinesia of the lower limbs score with the primary endpoint defined as the post-intervention assessment at 12 weeks.
+Analytical approaches will be used to handle missing data, as recommended by Jakobsen et al. (2017).
+The specific procedure will depend on the proportion of missing data, as stated by Jakobsen et al. (2017).
+The statistical models will include a random intercept for participants and fixed effects for time (pre-intervention, post-intervention, and follow-up), group (intervention and control), and group-by-time interaction.
+The primary analysis will focus on the group-by-time interaction effect.
 The level of significance will be set at 5%.
+Effect estimates will be reported considering the confidence intervals (95% CI) for the between-group mean differences at each time point (week 12 minus week 0 and week 16 minus week 0).
+Secondary outcomes will be considered exploratory.
+Where applicable, adjustment for multiple comparisons will be performed using Bonferroni method.
+Adverse events will be summarized descriptively by treatment group, including the number and proportion of participants experiencing at least one event, as well as the frequency and severity of events.

 Study Type